 There are very few low latency video streaming platforms on the market today.
 Each offers a different combination of price, usability, and features.

-Let’s take a look at some of the features that you should look for when choosing a solution for live streaming without delay.
+Let’s take a look at some of the features that you should look for when choosing a solution to live stream without delay.

 The best low latency video streaming platforms use the HLS streaming protocol.
 “HLS” is short for “HTTP Live Streaming” and it was designed by Apple to work with HTML5 video players.
 Both of these technologies are successors to the ancient Adobe Flash Player technology.

 Paired with the right CDN, this technology can help decrease your latency into the 12-15 second zone.

 As we mentioned, low latency streaming requires a combination of features.
 Just because a streaming solution has one or two of these features doesn’t mean they have ultra low latency video streaming.